Email & SMS marketing so good, it’s boring

 This means that none of your subscribers will see your emails in the future.

-How do fake signups hurt my email campaigns?
+How do signup spam bots hurt my email campaigns?

-Having a well-stocked email list might seem like a great thing.
+Having a well-stocked email list might seem great.
 However, this is only true if they are real people who are interested and engaged with your brand.

 Keeping a lot of fake signups on your subscriber list can hurt your email campaigns in many ways.

-This way, your email marketing strategy is as good as dead.
+Additionally, spam traps can blacklist your domain if triggered, leaving your email marketing strategy as good as dead.

 Another important thing to consider is that your metrics will be way off when you have large amounts of fake signups.